-As you know, I don't equate Judaism with a fixed set of practices.
-Akiba practiced different mitzvot from Amos.
-Yet, both were good and pious Jews.
-The rabbis took only an historic interest in the sacrificial cult, and I take little more than historic interest in the prohibition of instrumental music during synagogue worship or the separation of men and women.
-My soul is dead to the appeal of such practices and it's alive to some forms which are quite recent:

-Confirmation, Consecration, and Yom ha-atzmaut are cases in point.
+Just as the rabbis took little more than historic interest in the sacrificial cult, so I take little more than historic interest in, say, the prohibition of instrumental music during synagogue worship or the enforced separation of men and women.
+My soul is dead to the appeal of such practices and it's alive to some practices which are quite recent: women cantors and rabbis, Confirmation, Consecration, and Yom ha-atznaut are cases in point.